OpenVidu/openvidu/openvidu-java-client/README.md

 	[```https://github.com/OpenVidu/openvidu/tree/master/openvidu-java-client/target/openvidu-java-client.jar```](https://github.com/OpenVidu/openvidu/tree/master/openvidu-java-client/target/openvidu-java-client.jar)

 The usage is quite simple: import OpenVidu package and get an **OpenVidu** object.
-You need to provide to the constructor the IP of your OpenVidu Server and the secret shared with it (initialized by `openvidu.secret=MY_SECRET` property).
+You need to provide to the constructor the IP of your OpenVidu Server and the secret shared with it (initialized by `openvidu.secret` property on launch).
 Then just call the following methods to get a shiny new sessionId or token to be returned to your frontend.

 ```java